SteeltoeOSS/Documentation/docs/messaging/amqp.md

 If the `channelTransacted` flag is `false`, no transaction semantics apply to the messaging operation (it is auto-acked).

 The `channelTransacted` flag is a configuration time setting.
-It is declared and processed once when the AMQP components are created, usually at application startup.
+It is declared and processed once when the RabbitMQ components are created, usually at application startup.
 The external transaction is more dynamic in principle because the system responds to the current thread state at runtime.
 However, in practice, it is often also a configuration setting, when the transactions are layered onto an application declaratively.